 It is not clear why this happens.
 It is a problem with the immune system that may be a reaction to things in the air or an allergy to some food.

 The risk of eosinophilic esophagitis may be higher in those with:

 Symptoms may include:

-Eosinophilic esophagitis cannot be cured but certain steps can help manage the symptoms.
-Options include:
+Eosinophilic esophagitis cannot be cured.
+Treatment can help manage the symptoms.
+Steps may include:

-Eating certain foods or swallowing and inhaling allergens like mold, pollen, or dust can worsen swelling.
-Skin prick testing, patch tests, and blood tests may help identify specific food and environmental allergies.
-An elimination diet may also help determine if foods are causing the swelling.
-This type of diet works best if supervised by a dietitian or physician.
+Some foods or allergens like mold, pollen, or dust can make swelling worse.
+Allergy tests can help to find what is causing problems.
+An elimination diet may help to find what foods are making swelling worse.
+This type of diet works best if done with a dietitian or doctor.

-There are no current guidelines to prevent eosinophilic esophagitis.
+There are no steps to prevent eosinophilic esophagitis.